cancerit/hairpin2/internal_doc.md

 > - filtering
 >
 > The `hairpin2` module replaces the “additionalBAMStatistics” and most of the “filtering” code.
 So [one may still need] to run the preselect and fragment based filter.

-Improvements and differences to the original `AdditionalBamStatistics` implementation include:
-- No more ambiguous/cryptic/unfixable errors – the tool should work on all appropriate data, and if it is unable to produce the expected output it will clearly inform the user (but see N.B. at end of this section)
-- Transparency – reasoning for flagging decisions logged in VCF
-- Single tool centrally maintained and versioned – for reproducibility/citing/distribution
-- Significant speedup (on testing data at least) – 50s runtime on 542-variant caveman VCF
-- The module adds **filter flags**, `HPF` and `ALF`, to a VCF.
-It **does not** output into separate files containing passed and failed positions

 With regard to prefiltering – this is not performed by this module, as the filtering is not relevant to hairpin detection and should be performed separately.
 Filtering can be performed using the `vcfilter` or `bcftools` modules.